xgfone/ship/README.md

 }
 ```

-You can register a middleware to run before finding the router.
-You may affect the router finding by registering **Before** middleware.
+You can register a **Before** middleware to be run before finding the router to affect the route match.
 For example,

 ```go
 package main